WhatsApp FAQs

 Choose right.
 Pack light.
 Trek smart.

-Your backpack is your lifeline on the trail — it carries your essentials, supports your back, and travels with you every step of the way.
-Choosing the right backpack for a Himalayan trek is all about fit, comfort, size, and smart features — not just brand or looks.
+Your backpack is your lifeline on the trail — it carries your essentials, supports your back, and stays with you every step of the way.
+Choosing the right trekking backpack for a Himalayan trek is not about brand or looks — it’s about fit, comfort, load distribution, and efficiency.

-Here’s your complete guide to selecting the perfect trekking backpack for your adventure.
+Here’s your complete guide to selecting the perfect trekking backpack.

 ✅ 1.
 Choose the Right Backpack Capacity

-📝 Most Himalayan treks (like Kedarkantha, Har Ki Dun, Buran Ghati) are best with a 50–60L backpack.
+📝 Most Himalayan treks like Kedarkantha or Har Ki Dun work best with a 50–60L backpack.

 🎒 2.
 Look for These Backpack Features